VUW

 Amanda is an enthusiastic biomedical educator at the University of Auckland and an Anatomical Pathologist at Auckland Hospital.
 Amanda is known for her simple, visual approaches to science communication across disciplines.

 R is a free and widely used programming language for data analysis and statistics.
-This workshop aims to introduce you to the R programming language, and RStudio - free software used to work with R. We will cover the most important parts of using R including working with data and creating beautiful plots.
-There will be hands-on exercises for you to practice R coding and we will share tips-and-tricks to help you start your R journey with confidence!
-Setup instructions can be found here
+This workshop aims to introduce you to the R programming language, and RStudio - free software used to work with R. We will cover the most important parts of starting with R including setting up your project in R, basic programming principles, reading in data, summarising and subsetting data, and creating simple but beautiful plots.
+This workshop is aimed at those who are new to R and programming, and covers working with data and basic plotting.
+For statistical analyses with R, please see Hands-on Statistical Analysis with R.

 Murray Cadzow Scientific Programmer, University of Otago